aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 5. Now you can make your code changes in your local clone.
    Please create new unit tests for your code.
 We love tests!

+   An update to the ``CHANGELOG`` is required if any important changes are made that needs to be communicated such as:

+   * Changes in the API.

+   * Addition or deletion of CLI options.

+   * Addition of any new feature or any other miscellaneous changes to the program.

+   If there is a code change, a significant document, or any other changes, you must update the ``AUTHORS`` to include your own name.

 6. When you are done with your changes, run all the tests.
    Use this command::